Get

 What is the deal with your cat sitting on things you are using?
 There are countless videos on social media of individuals trying to work on the computer or read a book and their cat just wants to use it as a resting place.
 So, what gives?

-Here are four reasons your cat would rather sit on whatever object you are using rather than anything or anywhere else in the house.
+Here are four possible reasons your cat would rather sit on whatever object you are using rather than anything or anywhere else in the house.

 divider 2 cats